Slide (Goo Goo Dolls song)

 "Slide" is a song by American alternative rock group Goo Goo Dolls.
 It was released as the first single from their sixth studio album, Dizzy Up the Girl, in September 1998.
 According to lead guitarist John Rzeznik, the song is about a Catholic girl who becomes pregnant and discusses with her boyfriend how they should respond to it.
 Musically, the track is a jangle pop and alternative rock song.

 "Slide" reached number one on the US Billboard Adult Top 40, Modern Rock Tracks, Mainstream Top 40, and Triple-A charts.
 On the Billboard Hot 100, the song peaked at number eight in February 1999.
 In Canada, the song debuted atop the RPM 100 Hit Tracks chart on October 19, 1998, becoming the band's second number-one single on that chart.
 Worldwide, "Slide" entered the top 40 in Australia, Iceland, and New Zealand, as well as on Spanish radio.

 Meaning and composition

 In a 2002 performance on VH1 Storytellers, John Rzeznik explained that the song refers to a teenage girl in a strict Catholic environment who has become pregnant.
 She and her boyfriend are debating as to the possibility of abortion or marriage, which is presented in the song as the verse "do you want to get married or run away".
 A jangle pop and alternative rock song, "Slide" is written in common time (4/4) with a key of A♭ major.

+Rzeznik elaborated on the song's meaning and context in a 2018 interview with Stereogum: "That song is very much East Side Story kind of thing.
+When I say East Side Story, I just mean I grew up on the east side of Buffalo.
+That was a not-so-apocryphal tale about some hard choices and dealing with a very rigid culture with a lot of demands put on the people who are part of that community, whether it was religious pressure, family pressure.
+It was really interesting to me to examine all those things.
+Everybody was a democrat where we grew up.
+It was a blue-collar town and the democrats represented the working class and the unions.
+But very, very super-conservative Catholic, very proud immigrant community, very stoic."